right9code/right9ov/01 - BACKEND/_DummyPDF/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Okay, back to business.
 When you get back to your house, her house, or wherever you go, make sure you keep backing off and resisting her every time you kiss her.
 You can initiate the kiss, but you MUST be the one to say, "Hold on."

 In this phase, you are basically doing everything that women usually do.
 The only difference is that you are beating them to the punch.
-Keep progressing with the touch hierarchy, but back off for a minute, then
+Keep progressing with the touch hierarchy, but back off for a minute, then re-initiate and continue.

----

-THE PASSPORT

-re-initiate and continue.
 Keep this process active all night to build anticipation: advance, advance, and back off.

 SEDUCTION TOUCH HIERARCHY